 debian-transmission.
 One solution is to give this user write permissions to the directories on the hard disk:

-$ sudo chmod -R debian-transmission /media/foo-disk/downloading $ sudo chmod -R debian-transmission /media/foo-disk/finished
+$ sudo chown -R debian-transmission /media/foo-disk/downloading $ sudo chown -R debian-transmission /media/foo-disk/finished

 - Another brute-force solution suggested online is to: